Ken Jones (police officer)

 Sir Kenneth Lloyd Jones (born June 1952) is a British former police officer.
-He was a Deputy Commissioner of Victoria Police in Australia, former President of Association of Chief Police Officers for England, Wales and Northern Ireland in the United Kingdom and Senior Investigator of Independent Commission Against Corruption (ICAC) of Hong Kong.
-Sir Ken Jones is a former President of Association of Chief Police Officers and presently defence & security advisor at the British Embassy in Washington DC.
+He is a former deputy commissioner of Victoria Police in Australia, a former President of the Association of Chief Police Officers of England, Wales and Northern Ireland in the United Kingdom, and Senior Investigator of Independent Commission Against Corruption (ICAC) in Hong Kong.
+He is a currently defence and security adviser at the British Embassy in Washington DC.
 He was awarded the Queen's Police Medal in 2000 and was knighted for services to policing in 2009.

 Early life and education

-Jones was born in Wales and completed BA (Hons) in 1985.
-He did his MBA in 1992.
+Jones was born in Wales and completed a BA (Hons) degree in 1985.
+He gained his MBA degree in 1992.
 In 1996, he won a Fulbright Scholarship to study policing in the United States and was an associate professor at UCLA.

 Career

-With South Yorkshire Police, Jones served in a number of cities including Sheffield, Rotherham, Barnsley and Doncaster gaining experience with community beat duties, specialist detective work and the use of firearms.
-Whilst there he received three Chief Constable's Commendations.
+With South Yorkshire Police, Jones served in a number of cities including Sheffield, Rotherham, Barnsley and Doncaster, gaining experience with community beat duties, specialist detective work and the use of firearms.
+While there, he received three Chief Constable's Commendations.

 He has commanded both rural and urban divisions.
-He gained experience abroad working as an anti corruption investigator in Hong Kong and as an election monitor in Zimbabwe. he visited the West Coast of the United States to study the growth of private policing.
+He gained experience abroad working as an anti-corruption investigator in Hong Kong and as an election monitor in Zimbabwe.
+He visited the West Coast of the United States to study the growth of private policing.

-Sir Ken has also served in Africa (Zimbabwe-Rhodesia), the United States (as a Fulbright Scholar at UCLA in 1996) and Hong Kong (in the Independent Commission Against Corruption (ICAC)).
-He was appointed Assistant Chief Constable of the Avon and Somerset Constabulary in 1997.
+Jones has also served in Africa (Zimbabwe-Rhodesia), the United States (as a Fulbright Scholar at UCLA in 1996) and Hong Kong (in the Independent Commission Against Corruption (ICAC)).
+He was appointed Assistant Chief Constable of Avon and Somerset Constabulary in 1997.

 Chief constable in Sussex

-In November 2001 he was promoted to Chief Constable of Sussex Police, serving until 2006.
+In November 2001, Jones was promoted to Chief Constable of Sussex Police, serving until 2006.

 President of ACPO

-In 2006, Jones became the President of the Association of Chief Police Officers ACPO He was preceded by Sir Chris Fox QPM (2003–2006) and followed by Sir Hugh Orde OBE.
+In 2006, Jones became the President of the Association of Chief Police Officers (ACPO).
+He was preceded by Sir Chris Fox (2003–2006) and followed by Sir Hugh Orde.

 Deputy Commissioner of Victoria Police

-On 25 May 2009 it was announced that he had been appointed as the Deputy Commissioner (Crime) for Victoria Police in Australia.
+On 25 May 2009, it was announced that he had been appointed as the Deputy Commissioner (Crime) for Victoria Police in Australia.
 He assumed the duties of this role on 1 July 2009.